Taxd

 Next Steps After Registration

-Now that you have registered and received a UTR number, there are a few more things to keep in mind:
+Now that you know how to register for a UTR number and have received it, there are a few more things to keep in mind:

 1. Create an accurate record-keeping system